pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

-# Text

 In this lesson, we will learn about how programmatic navigation and route redirections work in React Router.

 Programmatic navigation and redirections allow you to navigate to different pages in your app or redirect to a different URL programmatically, using JavaScript code instead of clicking on a link or typing in a URL in the address bar.

-Let's say we want to add a sign in page to our **smarter tasks** project and redirect the user to the homepage after they've signed in successfully.
+Let's say we want to add a sign-in page to our **smarter tasks** project and redirect the user to the homepage after they've signed in successfully.

-First, let's create a new `Signin` component for the sign in page:
+First, let's create a new `Signin` component for the sign-in page:

 Create `Signin.tsx` file under the `/src/pages` folder in our `smarter-tasks` project and copy the lines below.